Deformable-Object-Tracking-HTWG/Report/02_methodology.md

 ### TAPIR

 TAPIR is a deep neural network model designed for the task of **Tracking Any Point** (TAP).
 Its main goal is to accurately follow a specific point of interest throughout a 2D video sequence, even if that point is on a deformable object, becomes occluded, or changes its appearance.
-It works in two steps: per-frame **initialization** and **iterative refinement**.
+It works in two steps: **per-frame initialization** and **iterative refinement**.
 The figure below shows the architecture of TAPIR.

 ![Tapir architecture](images/tapir_architecture.png)

-The lower part of the figure shows the per-frame **per-frame initialization**.
+The lower part of the figure shows the **per-frame initialization**.
 It focuses on finding potential matches for a given query point in each new frame of the video.
 This step is designed to be robust to the challenges of deformable object tracking.
 The key idea is to use a matching network (CNN) that compares the query point's features with the features of every other pixel in the target frame.
 This step outputs three initial values:

 - initial guess for the trajectory (x, y)
 - probability for occlusion